javiiie09/Shell-Project/README.md

 # Shell-Project

-Shell project with the basics function for the subject Operative Systems.
+Shell project with the basics function for the Operative Systems subject.